 Imagine you had 10% fewer of your 25-34 demographic.
 Does it change your strategy?
 Does it matter?
 Probably not on a weekly basis!

-Avoid metrics that you can’t control without dramatic or long-term shifts in strategy and content - things like follower demographics are probably not changing terribly frequently, and you’re probably already familiar with your follower demographic make-up.
+FINAL TIP: Avoid metrics that you can’t control without dramatic or long-term shifts in strategy and content - things like follower demographics are probably not changing terribly frequently, and you’re probably already familiar with your follower demographic make-up.

 The best social media dashboard tools